-published Kaleidoscope, an anthology of African American poetry.
-The following year he returned to the University of Michigan as a visiting professor of English.
+Robert Hayden was greatly successful in the final years of the 1960s.
+In 1967 alone he was promoted to full professor at Fisk University, served as poet-in-residence at Indiana State University, recorded his work for the Library of Congress, was reviewed in Poetry, and published Kaleidoscope, an anthology of African American poetry.
+The following year he returned to Ann Arbor as a visiting professor of English.
 In 1969 he was Bingham Professor at the University of Louisville, and then visiting poet at the University of Washington in Seattle.
-Finally, and also in 1969, he was offered a position as a professor at the University of Michigan-a position he gladly accepted.
+Finally, and also in 1969, he was offered a position as a professor at the University of Michigan -a position he gladly accepted.
 In the words of Hatcher: "he entered his fifth decade in 1963 thinking himself a failure. . . .
 Seven years later he had achieved almost every goal he had set for himself."